 Lombardy And The Lakes Italy Travel Guide

 The The nation of Venice governed Bergamo for over three centuries, from the early 15th to the late 18th century.
-The Venetians fortified the Citta Alta with its magnificent walls, an UNESCO World Heritage site, still standing today.
-After Venetian rule, Bergamo passed through French plus Austrian hands before joining the Kingdom of The italian republic in 1859 during the Risorgimento.
+The Venetians fortified the Citta Alta with its impressive walls, an UNESCO World Heritage site, still standing today.
+After Venetian rule, Bergamo passed through French and Austrian hands before joining the Kingdom of The italian republic in 1859 during the Risorgimento.
 This varied history shaped Bergamo, influencing its architecture, art, and local customs.

 It is a versatile destination for art lovers, history enthusiasts, foodies, and outdoor adventurers.